-contract driving work - Work from home catalogue and home delivery driver
+contract driving work - Work from home catalogue and home delivery van

 Earn extra money with catalogue delivery

-distribution can provide an occasional extra earner, or can develop
+and directory distribution can provide an occasional extra earner, or

 There are several direct sales outfits, like

 Kleeneze or Avon, who you can work for and build into a useful part-time,

 or full-time income, if the demand is there.

 With this kind of work, you deliver a catalogue